kjhealy/gssr/README.md

 ## The GSS and COVID-19

-Due to challenges caused by the COVID-19 pandemic, GSS data users should carefully examine how a change they are observing in a trend over time may have been impacted by the methodological differences employed in 2020.
-The GSS administrators have released a [Methodological Primer](https://gss.norc.org/Documents/other/2021%20XSEC%20R1%20Methodological%20Primer.pdf) along with the [Documentation and Codebook for the 2021 survey](https://gss.norc.org/Documents/codebook/GSS%202021%20Codebook%20R1.pdf) that users should read carefully.
+The GSS administrators have released a [Methodological Primer](https://gss.norc.org/Documents/other/2021%20XSEC%20R1%20Methodological%20Primer.pdf) along with the [Documentation and Codebook for the 2021 survey](https://gss.norc.org/Documents/codebook/GSS%202021%20Codebook%20R1.pdf) that users should read carefully in connection with the effects of COVID-19 on data collection for the GSS.

 The Primer notes: